 On May 18, 2012, a groundbreaking ceremony celebration was held on the site of the future building, and on June 20, construction work began.
-The new building is projected to be ready for occupancy in Fall 2015.
-The building’s design will emphasize sustainability, and the structure is expected to receive certification from the Leadership in Energy and Environmental Design (LEED) Green Building Rating System.
+The new building held some academic music classes during the spring 2015 quarter.
+Faculty and administrative offices moved during summer 2015 and the building was fully occupied by fall 2015.
+The building’s design emphasizes sustainability, and the structure is expected to receive certification from the Leadership in Energy and Environmental Design (LEED) Green Building Rating System.

-The design calls for a limestone base supporting an exterior that is primarily glass — taking maximum advantage of the site’s lakefront location and views of the Chicago skyline.
-The building will integrate completely with the existing Regenstein Hall of Music, with two connections between the buildings on each of Regenstein’s three levels.
-(Regenstein will remain functional throughout the construction period.)
+The design features a limestone base supporting an exterior that is primarily glass — taking maximum advantage of the site’s lakefront location and views of the Chicago skyline.
+The building integrates completely with the existing Regenstein Hall of Music, with two connections between the buildings on each of Regenstein’s three levels.

-The building’s main entrance will open onto a soaring glass atrium, with lounge and reception areas offering views of the lake and downtown Chicago.
-In addition, the atrium will serve as the lobby for a 400-seat recital hall, where the stage’s back wall will be made of glass to provide a view of the lake and the Chicago skyline.
-Kirkegaard Associates — the world-renowned acoustical design firm whose president, Lawrence Kirkegaard, designed the acoustics for Pick-Staiger Concert Hall — will assist in designing the recital hall’s interior.
-Also slated for the building’s main floor are a black-box opera theater/rehearsal space, a choral rehearsal/recital room and classrooms.
-All will have exterior windows, as will the classrooms on the building’s lower level, which is not completely below grade.
+The building’s main entrance opens onto a soaring glass atrium, with lounge and reception areas offering views of the lake and downtown Chicago.
+In addition, the atrium serves as the lobby for the 400-seat Mary B. Galvin Recital Hall.
+Kirkegaard Associates — the world-renowned acoustical design firm whose president, Lawrence Kirkegaard, designed the acoustics for Pick-Staiger Concert Hall — assisted in designing the Mary B. Galvin Recital Hall’s interior, which features a glass wall offering stunning views of the Chicago skyline.